WaterNewt/PyRenderLab/README.md

 # PyRenderLab
-A very simple, yet robust, 3D framework made in PyGame.
+A very simple, 3D framework made in PyGame.
+Just a personal project of mine.

-**WARNING: THIS IS JUST A PERSONAL PROJECT, NOT FOR COMMERCIAL USE**
 ---

 ## Setup